Information for TOC Graphical Abstract

 This enables unrestricted public access to the article via IEEE Xplore.
 At the time the manuscript is submitted, the OA discounted fee of $2045 must be paid before the article is published in the journal.
 If you have unusual circumstances about this, please contact the Editor-in-Chief.
 Any other applicable charges (such as the over-length page charge and/or charge for the use of color in the print format) will be billed separately once the manuscript formatting is complete but prior to the publication.

-All technical correspondence relating to manuscripts should be sent to the Editor handling the manuscript or to the EiC, Professor Fabrizio Lombardi, Editor in Chief.
+All technical correspondence relating to manuscripts should be sent to the Editor handling the manuscript or to the EiC.
 Use the first form below.

 For Administrative inquiries, please contact Editorial Administrator using the second form below.